Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 After my interview with Jérôme Cattenot, Production Director at Dowino, we delved into various aspects of the game that warrant thorough analysis.

-reconstruction of a credible and pertinent auditory atmosphere of that era.
+It is crucial to highlight that the game is set in the Middle Ages, necessitating the developers to conduct research on sounds that enable the reconstruction of a credible and pertinent auditory atmosphere of that era.
 Consequently, faced with the absence of visuals, the primary challenge was to craft an immersive setting and narrative relying solely on audio.

-user-friendly experience.
+Moreover, each video game is the fruit of a desire to deliver a captivating yet user-friendly experience.
 As a result, Dowino producers aimed to refine the gestures and interactions essential for an enjoyable gaming experience, whether on PC or Mobile, while ensuring accessibility to a broad audience.

-Lastly, « A Blind Legend » relies on navigation given to us through voice input: in other words, the directions indicated by the girl's voice are our only
+Lastly, « A Blind Legend » relies on navigation given to us through voice input: in other words, the directions indicated by the girl's voice are our only means of guiding and advancing our avatar in the game.

 On one hand, we have a human voice, recreated by an actor.
 On the other hand, although the use of a human voice adds value to the quality of the game, it also means an extra cost in terms of voice recording, especially if one wants to translate it into several languages.